MattReimer/bootstrap/README.txt

 different.
 This theme employs two strategies to overcome this differ-
 ence:

+  1. Remove Drupal (and module) stylesheets where they do more harm than good; in other words, rather than duplicate styles (such as Drupal's menu styles) that are amply handled by Bootstrap, simp- ly use the theme info file to remove them altogether, and
-  1.  whenever possible--that is, wherever Bootstrap and Drupal have sufficiently similar markup--"map" Bootstrap styles onto Drupal markup using Less [2], or
+  2.  whenever possible--that is, wherever Bootstrap and Drupal have sufficiently similar markup--"map" Bootstrap styles onto Drupal markup using Less [2], or
-  2.  use theming functions or template files to modify Drupal's html (as minimally as is practical) so that Bootstrap's CSS will work directly; in these cases, I have tried to keep the theming functions as close as possible to the original functions con-
+  3.  use theming functions or template files to modify Drupal's html (as minimally as is practical) so that Bootstrap's CSS will work directly; in these cases, I have tried to keep the theming functions as close as possible to the original functions con-